 Statistics say that 80% of pesticides consumed in the United States come from agriculture.

-In the United States around 80% of pesticide consumed is used in agriculture.
-Even if you’re buying organic produce, washing is an equally important because organic produce also has natural pesticide in them.
+Even if you’re buying organic produce, washing is equally essential because organic produce also has natural pesticides in them.

-Do I need to buy one of them veggies washes to wash produce?
+Do I need to buy one of them veggie washes to wash fruits and vegetables?

 The good news is, you don’t need to buy an expensive veggie wash to remove any pesticide or soil residue.

 A study done by the University of Maine showed that washing fruits and vegetables with tap water does as good or even a better job than veggie washes.
 The study also revealed that thoroughly rinsing produce in water can remove as much as 98% of bacteria present.

 Here are some tips to help you wash produce efficiently.

 If you’re familiar with the Dirty Dozen, it says there that certain fruits and vegetables contain a higher level of pesticide residue than others.